-Today meditation has gone mainstream and most of the successful entrepreneurs, A-list celebs, music producers and athletes diligently practice mindfulness meditation.
+Today meditation has gone mainstream and most of the successful entrepreneurs, A-list celebs, music producers, and athletes diligently practice mindfulness meditation.
 But what is meditation for beginners?
 What does it actually mean to meditate?

-Meditation is simply a practice which helps us develop a state of ‘thoughtless awareness’.
-Through this practice we can cultivate an alert yet calm mind and find a deep and profound experience within ourselves.
+Meditation is simply a practice that helps us develop a state of ‘thoughtless awareness’.
+Through this practice, we can cultivate an alert yet calm mind and find a deep and profound experience within ourselves.
 It is not about turning your thoughts off or blocking out your feelings and emotions.
 Meditation is about observing your thoughts and emotions without engaging in them or judging them.
 You simply acknowledge whatever arises in this state of being and let them pass without holding on to them.

 The experience of meditation for beginners